pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_wait_commit.md

+---
+# metadata #
-## pachctl wait commit
+title:  pachctl wait commit

-Wait for the specified commit to finish and return it.
+description: "Wait for the specified commit to finish and return it."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis